+- (3.)
 During development and construction, adequate protective measures shall be provided to minimize damage from surface water to the cut face of excavations or the sloping surfaces of fills.
-Fills shall not encroach upon natural water courses, their flood plains; or constructed channels in a manner so as to adversely affect other properties.

-Pre-construction vegetation ground cover shall not be removed, destroyed, or disturbed prior to obtaining a grading permit.
-Perimeter sediment controls shall be in place prior to the start of clearing or grading operations.
+Fills shall not encroach upon natural water courses, their flood plains; or constructed channels in a manner so as to adversely affect other properties. - (4.)
+Pre-construction vegetation ground cover shall not be removed, destroyed, or disturbed prior to obtaining a Grading Permit and no more than 14 days prior to the start of grading or earth moving operations.
+Perimeter sediment controls shall be in place prior to the start of clearing or grading operations. - (5.)
 Developers shall be responsible upon completion of land disturbing activities to leave slopes and developed or graded areas so that they will not erode.
 Such methods include, but are not limited to, re-vegetation, mulching, rip-rapping or gunniting, and retaining walls.
-Bank cuts and fills should preferably be 3 to 1 slopes or flatter; however, they shall not exceed a 2 to 1 slope without the use of a retaining wall and must be properly covered with mulch and/or vegetation.
-Regardless of the method used, the objective is to leave the site as erosion and maintenance free as is practical.

-Provisions are implemented that accommodate any increase in stormwater run-off generated by the development in a manner in which the pre-development levels of run-off for the 2- and 10-year storm events are not increased during and following development and construction.
-The board of mayor and aldermen reserves the right to require stormwater management to maintain pre-development levels of run-off for the 25-, 50-, 100-year storm event, when it is determined that it is in the best interest of the town to consider "partnering" with the developer to further reduce stormwater flows onto adjoining properties or if a known flooding problem exists downstream.
+Bank cuts and fills should preferably be 3:1 slopes or flatter; however, they shall not exceed a 2:1 slope without Planning Commission approval and must be permanently stabilized.
+Regardless of the method used, the objective is to leave the site as erosion and maintenance free as is practical. - (6.)
+Provisions are implemented that accommodate any increased in stormwater run-off generated by the development in a manner in which the pre-development levels of run-off for the two (2) and ten (10) year storm events are not increased during and following development and construction.
+The Board of Mayor and Aldermen reserves the right to require stormwater management to maintain pre-development levels of run-off for the 25, 50, 100-year storm event, when it is determined that it is in the best interest of the Town to consider "partnering" with the developer to further reduce stormwater flows onto adjoining properties or if a known flooding problem exists downstream.

 Any stormwater detention or retention pond shall also be designed to pass the 100-year storm (peak attenuation to the 100-year pre-development rate is not required) through the pond without over topping any portion of the dam.
-This can be accomplished through the principal spillway shall be installed on virgin soil and is not be placed on fill material or the dam.
+This can be accomplished through the principal spillway and emergency spillway, which shall be installed on virgin soil and not to be placed on fill material or the dam.
 If it is not feasible to place the emergency spillway on virgin soil then the principal spillway shall be designed for the 100-year storm.

 To the extent necessary, sediment in run-off water must be trapped by the use of sediment basins, silt traps or other sediment control measures until the disturbed area is stabilized.
 Structural controls shall be designed and maintained as required to prevent pollution.
-The town strongly encourages the use of sediment traps/basins and earth berms/dikes for sediment control measures.
+The Town strongly encourages the use of sediment traps/basins and earth berms/dikes for sediment control measures.
 Silt fence may be used but should not always be the first or only device considered.